breatheco-de/content/src/content/lesson/what-is-css-learn-css.md

 }
 ```

 You could also change the color of a single anchor `<a>`.
 To do that, you must define a `class` or an `id` attribute of the HTML tag defining that particular link `<a class="anchor1">`.
-Classes are preferred for use with CSS over IDs due to the fact that the former are reusable and the latter are more often used in conjunction with JavaScript.
+Classes are a preferred use with CSS over IDs due to the fact that the former are reusable and the latter are more often used in conjunction with JavaScript.
 Once the tag has a class, then you can go to your style sheet and define the `color` rule as follows:

 ```css
 .anchor1 {